-INFRA1: Proposals for new health facilities or to extend and conserve existing ones in the BCA will be supported.
-Developers will be expected to work with relevant partners to ensure that adequate health facilities are delivered.
-This will be achieved by financial contributions and / or land in relation to the potential demand created from the development proposal.
+INFRA1: Proposals for new health facilities or to extend and conserve existing ones in the BCA will be supported where they are consistent with other policies in this Plan.
+Developers will be encouraged to work with relevant partners to ensure that adequate health facilities are delivered.
+This will be achieved through planning obligations to provide land or make financial contributions where the statutory requirements in paragraph 204 of the NPPF are met.